-Self Doubt: It plagues so many of us.
-It blocks us from achieving our dreams.
-Sometimes it even blocks us from standing up for ourselves, our children, our friends, and our families.
+Self Doubt blocks us from achieving our dreams.
+And it may even block us from standing up for ourselves, our children, our friends, and our families.

-One of the main fear archetypes is, you guessed it, Self Doubt.
+A main fear archetype is, you guessed it, Self Doubt.
 It is actually one of the most common.
 How many of you can relate?

 “Don’t be scared to walk alone.
 Don’t be scared to like it.”John Mayer